Avocado in Tagalog is called abokado (also commonly spelled abukado).

 Culinary Note: How Filipinos Eat Avocado

-In many countries, avocado is used in savory dishes.
-However, in the Philippines, avocado is most commonly eaten as a sweet dessert.
+In many countries, avocado is used mainly in savory dishes like salads and sandwiches.
+However, in the Philippines, avocado is more commonly enjoyed as a sweet dessert.
+It is often mixed with condensed milk and crushed ice, blended into smoothies, or turned into sorbetes (ice cream).

 Why Learn “Avocado” in Tagalog?